cg-gdsc/FAQ/Readme.md

 - If you see the instance there, please make sure to select the kernel image first and afterwards the instance, if necessary.

-## When opening a Tutorial, the Sagemaker studio seems to be stuck in the state "Starting notebook kernel..."
+## When opening a Tutorial, the Sagemaker studio seems to be stuck in the state "Starting notebook kernel"

 - The image that we use is very big, it therefore can take some time to load.
 If it wasn't loaded after 10 minute, try to refresh your browser.
 - If it still loads, try to shut down all running apps / instances (Shown in [Tutorial 1](https://github.com/gdsc5/Tutorial1_Setting_up_AWS)) and start the notebook again.